The Different Types of Pronouns in German

 The trailer alone made one scared.

-Possessive pronouns are used to refer to something that’s owned by someone.
-Very much like mine and yours in English.
+Possessive pronouns replace a noun in the sentence and refer to something that’s owned by someone.
+Very much like the possessive pronouns “mine” and “yours” in English.
 For example:

-It’s important to differentiate between possessive pronouns and possessive articles.
-I’ll talk about the general difference between articles and pronouns at the end of this article.
+It’s important to differentiate between a possessive pronoun and a possessive article.
+I’ll talk about the general difference between articles and possessive pronouns at the end of this article.

 Some teachers use the term possessive adjectives which is a term that doesn’t make any sense at all in my experience.
 What they mean by that is simply the possessive articles like meine, deinen, ihrem etc.